Is it indigestion or chest pain? Knowing the symptoms of a heart attack can save your life.

 You may be at higher risk if you:

 At the hospital, you will have an electrocardiogram (ECG).
-This quick test reads your heart rhythm and can detect abnormalities and damage.
-Blood tests can detect enzymes or markers in the blood which may indicate a heart attack.
-A more invasive method called cardiac catheterization can quickly determine whether an artery is blocked, where, and to what extent.
+This quick test reads your hearts electrical activity and can detect abnormalities and damage.
+Blood tests can detect enzymes or markers in the blood which may indicate heart damage.
+A more invasive test called cardiac catheterization can quickly determine whether an artery is blocked, where, and to what extent.

 American Heart Association